brittanytamra/JavaScript-BMI-Calculator/README.md

 Requirements:
--Enter values for height, weight, gender and age
+1. Enter values for height, weight, gender and age
--Show the result for the computation in the BMI result section
+2. Show the result for the computation in the BMI result section

 BMI Formula: